 Consider the color palette

 Once a layout is established, it’s time to pick a color scheme.
-Theory states that lighter colors, particularly white, can make smaller spaces appear larger.
-In practice however, even sharp colors can make small rooms appear larger.
-The secret is to creating a successful optical illusion.
+The theory states that lighter colors, particularly white, can make smaller spaces appear larger.
+In practice, however, even sharp colors can make small rooms appear larger.
+The secret is to create a successful optical illusion.
 Sharper and brighter colors create contrast and depth whereas painting a room in a single color or shade can turn it dull, lifeless, and cramped.
 Another way to achieve this illusion is to use different tints of the same color.
 This method decreases angles/corners causing the mind to perceive a larger area.

 Getting rid of clutter is actually the first rule in home improvement.
 What’s great about it is that it is free, unless you lack storage space, in which case you might need to go shopping for kitchen shelves.
 In line with this, you might want to replace large and chunky appliances for compact and smaller versions.